Britons ordered to stay at home as third national lockdown begins

 VACCINATIONS ARE KEY

-Sunak’s latest economic package adds to the eye-watering 280 billion pounds in government support already announced for this financial year to stave off total economic collapse.
+Sunak’s latest package of grants adds to the eye-watering 280 billion pounds in government support already announced for this financial year to stave off total economic collapse.

 “This will help businesses to get through the months ahead – and crucially it will help sustain jobs, so workers can be ready to return when they are able to reopen,” he said in a statement.